Marcin13/posts/How-to-Install-OpenVPN-on-Ubuntu-22.04.md

 During the installation, you will be prompted with several questions:

+    Welcome to this OpenVPN road warrior installer!

+    This server is behind NAT.
+What is the public IPv4 address or hostname?
+    Public IPv4 address / hostname [you.ip.add.res]:

 Choose the protocol (UDP is recommended):

      Which protocol should OpenVPN use?